 Hi Tombow friends!
 This is Jennie!
 In this post, I’ll teach you how to draw a cactus.
-In my opinion, colored pencils are one of the most relaxing coloring medias.
+In my opinion, colored pencils are one of the most relaxing coloring mediums.
 The Tombow Irojiten Colored Pencils are more suitable for artists.
 The enamel coated exterior lets you hold the pencil for long periods of time without hurting your hand.

 Step One: Color Study